Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/admin/dns/create-dns-records-at-123-reg-co-uk.md

 4. En la **página Administrar su DNS,** seleccione la **pestaña DNS** avanzado.

-5. Agregue el primero de los seis registros CNAME.
+5. Agregue el primero de los cinco registros CNAME.

     In the **Advanced DNS** section, in the boxes for the new record, type or copy and paste the values from the following table.